How To Get Back To Working Out After A Break

 Adding a social component to your fitness routine is a great way to keep it fun while keeping yourself accountable.
 When you're committing to workout with a friend, it's more difficult to ditch your workout if you just aren't feeling it because you'll be letting down your workout buddy.

 Another big plus of having a workout buddy?
 Studies show you'll get the benefit of improved performance and more time spent working out.
 Working out with a partner has been shown to double the time spent exercising compared to working out on your own.

-There's something else you'll want to keep in mind as you get back into your workout routine.
+There's something else you'll want to keep in mind as you get back into your workout routine after a break.
 If your lifestyle has changed from what it was before you took your break, your fitness plan may need to as well.
 The biggest factor for your sticking to a routine is making sure if fits in your life.
 If you were spending hours training for a race back in the day, and now you have professional or family obligations that don't give you hours of time to train, it's going to be very difficult to take up the same plan you used to have.

 Get Help From a Certified Personal Trainer

 You might wonder if hiring a personal trainer is worth the money, and if you're just getting back into a workout routine, the answer is absolutely!
 There are a few major ways working with a personal trainer can help you toward your fitness goals.